 Focus on Open-Access Sites

-- Save money and avoid paywalls: Open-access platforms like BASE, CORE, and arXiv offer free access to millions of research papers.
+- Avoid paywalls and save money: Platforms like BASE, CORE, and arXiv offer free access to millions of papers.
+These sites are often considered top google scholar alternatives for researchers on a budget.

 Keep Citations Organised

-- Use citation management tools: Tools like Zotero, Mendeley, and EndNote help you manage and organise your references efficiently.
+- Use citation management tools: Zotero, Mendeley, and EndNote help you store, sort, and format your references quickly.

-- Save time on formatting: These tools generate citations automatically, saving you time and ensuring consistency in your references.
+- Save time on formatting: These tools generate citations automatically in styles like APA, MLA, and Chicago.

 Stay Updated

-- Access the latest trends: Platforms like Dimensions and Microsoft Academic offer analytics that can help you track emerging research trends in your field.
+- Track emerging trends: Tools like Dimensions and Microsoft Academic offer analytics that highlight trending research topics and influential studies.

-- Explore new features: Many tools now offer altmetrics and social media metrics, which can give you insight into the broader impact of research.
+- Explore new metrics: Many platforms include altmetrics such as social media mentions and policy citations, helping you understand the wider impact of research.

 Connect with Experts

-- Networking and collaboration: Platforms like ResearchGate allow you to engage with researchers in your field, ask questions, and request full-text papers.
+- Build your network: Platforms like ResearchGate help you follow researchers, ask questions, join discussions, and request full-text papers.

-- Gain insights and feedback: Connecting with experts can expose you to new ideas, research, and opportunities for collaboration.
+- Gain insights and feedback: Engaging with experts exposes you to new perspectives and collaboration opportunities.

 Conclusion